duncanbradley/thesis/reproducibility.md

 Reproducing the environment used to generate a container is an additional challenge to the sustainability of this solution (Grüning et al., 2018).
 *Peikert and Brandmeier, 2021* - Make (and Makefiles) outline the sequence in which programmes should be executed, so is appropriate when a workflow involves significant processing of data prior to analysis.
 *Nüst et al., 2017* - introduce the notion of Executable Research Compendia, providing data, code, computational environment, and interface.
 The concept is that this is ‘self-contained’.
 This follows the development of Research Compendia (Gentleman and Lang, 2007), which focused on providing data and analysis code, and use of dynamic documents.
 Executable Research Compendia are a way of packaging research resources/output.
 Key to the notion of Executable Research Compendia is being providing a ‘one-click’ functionality that indicates successful reproduction of all computational processes, resulting in an exact correspondence between generated and reported results.
 However, perfect reproducibility only indicates that computational processes run as expected, not that the conclusions of the research independently valid.
+Continuous integration offers the ability to detect whether each new change has not prevented successful outputs/compilation (FitzJohn et al., 2014).

 **Whilst I did not follow a specific pre-defined workflow, my approach closely resembles published workflows (e.g., van Lissa et al., 2020; Peikert and Brandmeier, 2021).**

+# Conluding Remarks

+Working reproducibly is a duty (Sandve et al., 2013).
+Research software is opaque unless shared, then it becomes transparent (Morin et al., 2012).
+The notion of reproducible research code was discussed over 30 years ago, with ‘electronic documents’ providing the ability to package code with a manuscript (Claerbout, 1992).

 __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __
 __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __